zilverline/sequent/README.md

 Fork and send pull requests

+# Releasing

+Change the version in `lib/version.rb`.
+Commit this change.

+Then run `rake release`.
+A git tag will be created and pushed, and the new version of the gem will be pushed to rubygems.

 ## Running the specs
 If you wish to make changes to the `sequent` gem you can use `rake spec` to run the tests.
 Before doing so you need to create a postgres